dhui808/openshift/DO288-apps/README.md

 	To cancel a deployment: oc rollout cancel dc/name
 	To retry a failed deployment: oc rollout retry dc/name oc rollback dc/name
-	To prevent accidentally starting a new deployment process after a rollback is complete: oc set triggers dc/mydcname --from-config --remove
+	To prevent accidentally starting a new deployment process after a rollback is complete: dc/mydcname --from-config --remove
 	After a rollback, you can re-enable image change triggers: oc set triggers dc/mydcname --auto oc scale dc/name --replicas=3
 	To set the ImageChange trigger: